 The Summerhouse is one of those places you’ll have no problem spending the entire day at.
-The space is home to Poppy Flora Studio; Nomad the Gallant, an on-site coffee roasting facility; Wildseed, a casual café and bar; and The Summerhouse Dining Room, the main restaurant perched on the second floor of the conserved colonial bungalow.
+The space is home to both Wildseed— a casual café and bar— and The Summerhouse Dining Room, the main restaurant perched on the second floor of the conserved colonial bungalow.

-The dishes at The Summerhouse follow a ‘farms’-to-table approach: produce is sourced from Singaporean and Malaysian farms, and garnishes are plucked from the on-site garden.
-For a taste of everything The Summerhouse has to offer, opt for one of Ridder’s collective farming menus, which offers six-course (SGD 90) and ten-course dinner options (SGD 128).
+The dishes at The Summerhouse follow a farm-to-table approach: produce is sourced from Singaporean and Malaysian farms, and garnishes are plucked from the on-site garden.
+For a taste of everything The Summerhouse has to offer, order sharing plates for you and your party to enjoy together.

 If it’s brunch you are looking for, hit Wildseed for hearty gourmet sandwiches and cakes with a local twist.
-The blue pea flower coconut muffin (SGD 6.50), a naturally dyed muffin with a desiccated coconut centre, is another must-have for its nod to local flavours.
+The blue pea flower coconut muffin, a naturally dyed muffin with a desiccated coconut centre, is another must-have for its nod to local flavours.

 Laid-back café experience

 Its sister outlet in Balestier, Wheeler’s Yard, is popular among local Instagrammers for its décor, but this branch is not to be outdone.
-Snap a picture next to the cute silver camper van or, in the evening, under the fairy lights.
+Snap a picture next to the cute silver camper van or under the fairy lights in the evenings.

 With firewood lining the exterior of the two-storey colonial bungalow, Wheeler’s Estate feels like a luxe campsite in the middle of the great outdoors.
 On the first floor is The Lawn, a café where diners can grab mats and a basket of snacks for a picnic out on the field, and the Grill House, a separate spot for charcoal-grilled meats and burgers.

 Head upstairs to The Verandah and be treated to Australian fare in a gorgeous minimalist setting.
 A nine-metre-long bar dominates one end of the room, with bottles of whisky glowing behind the counter.
-Try the Cheeky Swine (SGD 25), a dish of bourbon- and cider-braised pork cheeks drizzled with saffron cream.
-Not feeling adventurous?
-Stick to the fish and chips (SGD 28), served with a side of greens.
+Try the Tequila and Lime Pork Spare Ribs, which are slow-cooked for 18 hours and basted in zestful tequila sauce.

 Wheeler’s Estate.
 2 Park Lane, Singapore 798386. +65 6262 0001.